Risk factors for mental health problems as (un)suitable intervention targets

-Key findings are published in Child Development (on whether behavior management and relationship enhancement are 'the golden couple' for reducing children's behavior problems), Journal of the American Academy of Child & Adolescent Psychiatry (on key parenting program components fo disruptive child behavior), Clinical Psychology: Science and Practice (on using microtrials to test the effects of discrete parenting practices), and PLOS ONE (a meta-analysis of the effects of discrete parenting techniques on disruptive child behavior).
+Key findings are published in Child Development (on whether parental behavior management and relationship enhancement are 'the golden couple' for reducing children's behavior problems), Journal of the American Academy of Child & Adolescent Psychiatry (on key parenting program components fo disruptive child behavior), and Journal of Child Psychology and Psychiatry (on the optimal clusters of parenting program content for disruptive child behavior).

 Funders include NIHR and ZonMw.

 Key findings are published in The Lancet Psychiatry (on whether the IY program increases socioeconomic inequalities in conduct problems), Child Development (on whether early intervention is more effective than later intervention; video), Prevention Science and Kind en Adolescent (Dutch).

 European data sharing project: Harnessing the power of individual participant data meta-analysis to understand the effects (and boundary conditions) of parenting programs for disruptive child behavior.

 ---Supervised Postdoc and PhD Projects---